scastd/anvil/docs/validators.md

 For each field:

 1. Anvil collects all annotations on the field.
-2. `@ValidateField` is always processed first.
-3. Remaining annotations are processed in a stable order.
+2. Annotations are processed in a stable order.

 If any validator throws `ValidationError`: